xylitogum/X-Utils/Assets/X-Utils/Properties/README.md

 [ConditionalHide("showProperties", false)]
 public string testString;
 ```
-This example above will display the string field named "testString" on when the bool field named "showProperties" is marked false.
-Otherwise, hides it.
+This example above will not hide the field when the bool is set to false, instead it disables it.

 # EnumHide